mokyen/okyensourcesoftware/dmi.md

 To achieve this, we have three key guidelines in DMI:

 * Separate decision-making into pure free functions or small classes without external dependencies.
 The remaining code is IO or wiring.
-* Default to using free functions and publicly available data, such as structs or variables, instead of classes.
+* Default to using free functions and publicly-available data, such as structs or variables, instead of classes.
 Only use a class if the data has invariance or is part of an architectural boundary.
 * Unit test all decision-making code.

 Let's break down these key ideas.